LunarianNova/YukiBot/README.md

 # YukiBot

-A direct expansion of the iscordle code, this time made in 2022, with newer Discord features and classes.
+A direct expansion of the Miscordle code, this time made in 2022, with newer Discord features and classes.